 How will the media habits of millennials change by the year 2050?
 In this activity, students will research how different audiences are consuming media and develop predictive models for what media habits will look like in 2050.

 Careers in data are as limitless as data itself.
 This field employs communicators, creative thinkers, number-crunchers, problem solvers, and innovators across all industries and the globe.
-Would you like a data expert to visit your classroom?
-Click here to request a visit!

 Data scientists are information engineers.
 These professionals are masters at making it easy for us to sort through mountains of data in order to get to a meaningful conclusion.

 Innovation Analysts make dreams and ideas into realities.
 It’s their job to coach clients who are developing new products on how to best make a splash.

 Sales engineers are communicators and translators.
 Their research and knowledge of market trends and their ability to make and deliver effective presentations help bring the power of data to life.

 Looking for ways to make data more interesting for your students?
 Whether this is your first step in exploring data science or you are a seasoned expert looking for new strategies, the DISCOVER DATA educator webinar will have something for everyone.

 This webinar is broken out into two thematic parts:

 - How to make data in everyday life come alive for your students

 - Strategies for engaging students with the multi-media resources available from the DISCOVER DATA initiative